tejtw/EN-TEJAPI.github.io/docs/en/tutorial/dotnetapi.md

         Dim client As TejClient = New TejClient("<YOURAPIKEY>")
         ```
 ### **Usage**
 Take the listed (uncorrected) stock prices (daily) `TWN/APRCD` as an example.

 You can directly use the Tejapi method to retrieve the data, and the returned class is `System.Data.Datatable`.
-Example as follows:

-!!! example "API Data Retrieval Example for Stock Prices"
+!!! example "API Data Retrieval Example for Stock Prices(TWN/APRCD)"

     === "c#"